 Spinach requires regular watering.
 Ideally, apply at least two inches of water every week.
 Make sure to water completely shortly after fertilizing.
 Water adequately before and after the seeds germinate.
 They require no particular plant care aside from watering and harvesting.

 Spinach is a veggie with beets and chard that favors a neutral to alkaline, well-drained nutrient-rich soil with pH ranging between 6.5 to 7.0.
 Spinach is a massive feeder.
 Begin by working two to four pounds of a total fertilizer every 100 sq.ft. toward the soil and then side-dress every fortnight or as needed to keep them growing healthily.

-Spinach thrives just as well in sunny and partial shady conditions.
+Spinach thrives just as well in sunny and partially shady conditions.
 When looking to set up a greenhouse kit to grow spinach, ensure you place it for maximum lighting.